bitcoin-hivemind/testnet-canonical/README.md

   ```

 # Hivemind-Qt first start / tour
-Once you have started Hivemind-Qt for the first time, you should see something similar to this:
+When starting Hivemind for the first time you should see the green testnet logo.
+Hivemind will start connecting to the testnet sync nodes and begin syncing the blockchain automatically.
+Once your copy of the blockchain is up to date, the overview page will show a list of recent Hivemind transactions.
 ![firstStart](/firstStart.png?raw=true "First Start")

-After your node has downloaded the canonical testnet data, your Hivemind window should look something like this:
+After your node has downloaded the canonical testnet data, (you may need to restart Hivemind-Qt), your Hivemind window should look something like this:
 ![Synced](/synced.png?raw=true "Synced")

 ### Reseting your environment, how to start over with the canonical blockchain data for testing: